marph91/jimmy/readme.md

 - Inline tags

 If something else is not working, please check the issues first.
 If you can't find anything, feel free to create a new issue.
 It might be just not implemented yet or a regression.
 On the other side, the exported data can be sparse.
 In that case it's not possible to transfer the data with this tool.

+---

+[1] Note content is imported in TiddlyWiki's [WikiText format](https://tiddlywiki.com/#WikiText) and not converted to markdown.
+[2]

+- Uncheck "Use relative data" when exporting.
+- Finished todo's are not exported at all.
+- Subtasks are converted to regular notes.
+I. e. they lose their indentation.
+- Markdown is not rendered in note titles.

 ## Why Joplin's data API is used?